brassy-/photon-themes/README.md

 # photon-themes
-A place for NPM modules that implement the design system on various frameworks.
+A place for NPM modules that implement the design system on various frameworks (Ant, Bootstrap, etc.).